Resources – Updated Sept 2020

 On Swimming Lessons/Jewish Parental Obligations to their Children: by Rabbi Ari Lev Fornari (former BJEP Director):

-Henry Bear’s Park is a toy store serving communities in the greater Boston area for over 40 years.
+This independent toy store continues to serve communities in the greater Boston area for over 40 years.
 They specialize in products that encourage kids of all ages to “unplug and play” and in doing so learn more about themselves and the world around them.
 BJEP appreciates the opportunity to partner with Henry Bear’s Park each December to wrap gifts at their local stores and support BJEP’s programs.